Back to blogUpdated · 3 min read

 And so the Nikita Lewis Serenity Hub came to life

 The Kolisi Foundation and The Saartjie Baartman Centre for Women and Children put their heads together and brainstormed a space where survivors could come to read, journal, have quiet time, and receive counselling away from the other 140 residents.
 With the help of partners, including Naked and the Naked Difference, the centre launched in February.
-The Nikita Lewis Serenity Hub is named after a former resident of the Saartjie Baartman centre who was brutally murdered by her perpetrator after she initially survived.
-The impact of Nikita’s death was felt heavily by the staff at the Saartjie Baartman centre and they insisted that the library space be named after Nikita, in her honour and remembrance.
+The Nikita Lewis Serenity Hub is named after a former resident of the Saartjie Baartman Centre who was brutally murdered by her perpetrator after she initially survived.
+The impact of Nikita’s death was felt heavily by the staff at the Saartjie Baartman Centre and they insisted that the library space be named after Nikita, in her honour and remembrance.

 “When we look at the majority of GBV victims, we realise that we do not know their names, we do not know their stories, but with this hub, with this woman – we will forever know her name, and her story will not be forgotten.
 This space allows other women to heal whilst honouring Nikita Lewis,” says Lauren Cunningham, Kolisi Foundation project coordinator.